-Note: After graduating Summit’s Summer Conference, Vickie Tarleton was able to put her training into action, authoring an editorial that appeared in the Jackson Progress Argus on October 20, 2004.
+Note: After graduating Summit’s Student Conference, Vickie Tarleton was able to put her training into action, authoring an editorial that appeared in the Jackson Progress Argus on October 20, 2004.
 Vickie has given us permission to use her article with slight emendations to all our readers.

 Was anyone else who watched the 2nd presidential debate before the election as astonished as I was?
-Senator Kerry showed a complete disregard for the facts stated in one young ladies question.
+Senator Kerry showed a complete disregard for the facts stated in one young lady’s question.
 She asked, “Senator Kerry, thousands of people have already been cured or treated by the use of adult stem cells or umbilical cord stem cells.
 However, no one has been cured using embryonic stem cells.
 Wouldn’t it be wise to use stem cells obtained without the destruction of an embryo?”

 A well stated question, or so I thought, but apparently the only part Mr. Kerry heard was “embryonic stem cells” and “destruction of embryo.”
 He instantly claimed the questioner had a bias by saying, “You know, Elizabeth, I really respect your — the feeling that’s in your question.
 I understand it.
 I know the morality that’s prompting that question, and I respect it enormously.”